extrospective/mmm-toy-data/README.md

 ## Data Sets for Robyn

-Run a script in Jupyter notebook to create output data sets.

-* MMMToyDataSetOnePaidVar.ipynb: creates a data set with one paid variable
-* MMMToyDataSetTwoPaidVar.ipynb: creates a data set with two paid variables
+### Data Sets
 The data sets created by these two files are in the data directory so users do not have to recreate:
-* robyn_toy_data_1paidvar_600000err.csv
+* robyn_toy_data_1paidvar_600000err.csv: one paid media variable is the only driver for bookings
+* robyn_toy_data_2paidvar_balanced_600000err.csv: two paid media each with identical effect and similar spend levels
+* robyn_toy_data_2paidvar_bal_effratio_600000err.csv: two paid media with uneven effect (3:1 ratio) but similar spend levels

+We expect to retire use of this data set:
+* robyn_toy_data_2paidvar_imbalanced_600000err.csv: originally the 2 paid variable data set, but vastly unequal spend is not consistent with typical MMM ground truth or Robyn's approach.

+### Generating Scripts

+These scripts can be reviewed to understand how the data sets were created and some summary statistics.

+* MMMToyDataSetOnePaidVar.ipynb: creates data set with one paid variable
+* MMMToyDataSetTwoPaidVarBalancedSpend.ipynb: created data set with two paid variables, balanced spend and effect
+* MMMToyDataSetTwoPaidVarBalSpendEffectRatio.ipynb: creates data set two paid variables, balanced spend but imbalandced and known effect (3:1)

+Expect to retire:
-* robyn_toy_data_2paidvar_600000err.csv
+* MMMToyDataSetTwoPaidVarImbalancedSpend.ipynb:

 Additionally we have put in the data directory a data set which was used in early experimentation, and differs primarily because a different number of random draws occurred: